Video Fluoroscopic Swallowing Exam (VFSE)

 - There is always a slight chance of cancer from excessive exposure to radiation.
 However, the benefit of an accurate diagnosis far outweighs the risk.

-- The effective radiation dose from this procedure varies.
-See the Safety page for more information about radiation dose.
+- The radiation dose for this procedure varies.
+See the Radiation Dose in X-Ray and CT Exams page for more information.

-- There is a slight chance that some barium could be retained, leading to a blockage of the digestive system.
-Therefore, patients who have a known obstruction in the gastrointestinal tract should not undergo this examination.
+- There is a small chance that barium could stay in the gastrointestinal tract.
+This may lead to a blockage.
+Patients who have a known blockage should not have this exam.

 A Word About Minimizing Radiation Exposure